Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **ALLOC_ARRAY_ARGS**
-    The first argument for kcalloc or kmalloc_array should be the number of elements.  sizeof() as the first argument is generally wrong.
+    The first argument for kcalloc or kmalloc_array should be the number of elements.  sizeof() as the woke first argument is generally wrong.

     See: https://www.kernel.org/doc/html/latest/core-api/memory-allocation.html